raspberrypilearning/xai-challenge-submit/en/step_2.md

 ### The process

-This is an overview of the whole Design Thinking process, in case you need to look at the 'bigger picture' while making your ML application.
+This is an overview of the whole design thinking process, in case you need to look at the 'bigger picture' while making your ML application.
 We'll break it down into stages with helpful prompts to get you started in the next step!

 ---